Data Exfiltrators Send Info Over PCs' Power Supply Cables - Slashdot

 years ago alienware had an $50+ upgraded power cable as an add on.

-Spoken like a true desktop security guru (Score:3)
+Spoken like a true desktop security guru (Score:4, Funny)

 Spoken like a true desktop security guru.